MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/experiment.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
-description: Defines an experiment where you split a campaign's budget and traffic, and then run an A/B test during a limited date range.
+description: Defines an experiment that can be downloaded in a bulk file.
 dev_langs:
   - csharp
 ---
 # Experiment Record - Bulk
+Defines an experiment that can be downloaded in a bulk file.

-Defines an experiment where you split a campaign's budget and traffic, and then run an A/B test during a limited date range.
+With an experiment you split a campaign's budget and traffic, and then run an A/B test during a limited date range.

 How would using a different bid strategy, or a different kind of targeting, affect your ad campaign's performance?
 Would it be better, worse, or basically the same?
 Now you can run an A/B test to find out!